 You’ll want to pick up a waterproof jacket and trousers for those wet and windy trainings.
 Anything windproof and waterproof will do to keep you nice and toasty inside.
 Look for jackets that are lightweight, and trousers with elasticated ankle cuffs to keep them from dragging in the mud.

 Don’t expect the team captain to carry around 20 discs for everyone come warm up time, they’ve got enough on their plate.
 Bring a disc or two that you don’t mind using or losing.

-Mohawks sell discs for £8 for players and alumni.
-Ask the club’s Merchandiser (firstname.lastname@example.org) to buy one or more.
+Mohawks sell discs for £7 for players and alumni.
+Ask the men’s captain to buy any at this address([email protected]).

 Mountain/climbing baselayers are generally considered to be better quality and more effective than the sports ones, and usually around the same price.

 TheNextChallenge.org do a great review of the different types available.
 In short, Merino Wool feels warmer when damp, but dries out slower than synthetic fabrics.

 3/4 Legging baselayers are also popular with frisbee players.
 Keeping you warm in winter games, but can also save your knees from some nasty scrapes on indoor or 3G surfaces.

 Friction gloves are the purpose made grippy gloves for frisbee.
 Great for wet conditions and keeping your hands warm(ish) in the cold.

 If you’re not able to get hold of a pair of Frisbee gloves, then the next best thing is probably a pair of Gorilla Grip Gloves, mechanic’s gloves which you can pick up on Ebay.